 Sales process mapping is the act of evaluating and visually representing the steps your sales team takes in order to close a deal.

 Creating your company’s sales process map can be fun, enlightening, and well worth the effort.
-This article will go over everything you need to know about how to effectively create your map, and why it’s so important, mistakes to avoid, and more.
+This article will go over everything you need to know about how to effectively create your map, why it’s so important, mistakes to avoid, and more.

 Here’s what we’ll cover:

 - Why Your Business Needs a Sales Process Map